jaysalw/csref.dev/docs/index.md

   - toc
 ---

-!!! info "[:material-comment-text: This site is in the works!]"
+!!! info Construction Site!
     Some pages, notes, etc may not be available or complete.

+    If you wish to help us with this collection of notes, feel free to head to the GitHub Repo.

 <div class="hero">
    This site is a collection of lecture notes and lab notes from the BCs (Hons) in Computer Science at Leeds Trinity University.
 If you would like to contribute, please see the below page.